Category of Quantizations and Inverse Problem: Quantization Maps

 \subsection{Definition of Weak Quantization Maps}

-We define a category of Poisson algebras whose morphisms are restricted into surjective Poisson morphisms as follows. \begin{definition} Let $(A, \cdot_A ,\{ ~ , ~ \}_A ) $ and $( B, \cdot_B , \{ ~ , ~ \}_B)$ be Poisson algebras over ${\mathbb C}$.
+We define a category of Poisson algebras whose morphisms are restricted into surjective Poisson morphisms as follows. \begin{definition} Let $(A, \cdot_A ,\{ ~ , ~ \}_A ) $ and $( B, \cdot_B , \{ ~ , ~ \}_B)$ be Poisson algebras over $R$.
 When a linear $\phi_{A, B} : A \rightarrow B $ satisfies

-for any $ f,g \in A$, $\phi_{A, B}$ is called a Poisson morphism. ${\mathscr Poisss}$ is a category whose objects are Poisson algebras over ${\mathbb C}$ and its morphisms are ``surjective" Poisson morphisms. \end{definition} The reason why the morphisms were restricted to surjective maps will become clear later.
-Often the subscripts of Poisson brackets, the symbol for the product $\cdot_A$, and so on are omitted in the following.
+for any $ f,g \in A$, $\phi_{A, B}$ is called a Poisson morphism. ${\mathscr Poisss}$ is a category whose objects are Poisson algebras over $R$ and its morphisms are ``surjective" Poisson morphisms. \end{definition} The reason why the morphisms were restricted to surjective maps will become clear later.
+Often the subscripts of Poisson brackets and the symbol for the product $\cdot_A$ and so on are omitted in the following.
+When we put $R ={\mathbb C}$, Poisson algebras are usual ones.
+All examples appearing in this paper are the cases that $R$ is fixed to ${\mathbb C}$.

-\begin{definition}[Weak Quantization map $wkQ$] Let ${A}$ be a Poisson algebra over ${\mathbb C}$, and let $T_i$ be an $R$-module that is given by a subset of some $R$-algebra $(M , *_M)$.
+\begin{definition}[Weak Quantization map $wkQ$] Let ${A}$ be a Poisson algebra over $R$, and let $T_i$ be an $R$-module that is given by a subset of some $R$-algebra $(M , *_M)$.
 If an $R$-module homomorphism (linear map) $t_{Ai} \in Hom_{R\mbox{ -Mod}} ({A} , T_i) $ equips a constant $\hbar(t_{Ai}) \in {\mathbb C}$ and satisfies

 for arbitrary $f, g \in {A}$, where $[a ,b]_M := a *_M b - b *_M a $, we call $t_i$ a weak quantization map.
 For the case that $[t_{Ai}(f),t_{Ai}(g)]_M= 0 $ and $t_{Ai}( \{ f,g \} )=0 $ for $\forall f,g \in A $ , we put $\hbar(t_{Ai})=0$. $\tilde{O}$ is defined in the Appendix \ref{ap1}.
 We denote the set of all weak quantization maps by $wkQ$: